keelii/joshua/README.md

 # joshua

-> A Modern Browser based CSS framework. heavily use flexbox, CSS variable and calc function, for build lightweight website.
+> A Modern Browser based CSS framework. heavily use flexbox, CSS variable and calc function, for build lightweight website with easy.

 ## Features